 This Shrimp Ceviche Recipe is made by marinating cooked shrimp, onions, tomatoes, bell pepper, and cilantro in a refreshing combination of freshly squeezed lime, lemon, orange, and grapefruit juice.
-Learn How to Make this Delicious Shrimp Ceviche Recipe right at home and enjoy with tortilla chips for an easy, no-cook, summer appetizer or light dinner.
+Learn how to make this shrimp ceviche recipe right at home and enjoy with tortilla chips for an easy, no-cook, summer appetizer or light dinner.

 What is Shrimp Ceviche?